-(2) cultural and outdoor group activities in Milna and nearby on the island of Brac
+(2) cultural and outdoor group activities in Sutivan and nearby on the island of Brac

-(3) a final concert of works by course participants.
-The course will focus on works written for the Milna Ensemble, which consists of the composer-performers who are the members of the course.
+(3) a final concert of works by course participants, which will be performed by an ensemble consisting of the composer-performers in the course.

 (3) Presentations of work and discussions